ava-labs/hypersdk/docs/tutorials/morpheusvm/1_morpheusvm.md

 earlier along with a `GetTypeID()` method.
 This method requires us to return a unique identifier associated with this result.
 Since we already assigned a unique type ID to our `Transfer` action, we can use this ID for our result (action IDs and result IDs are different).
-Therefore, we have:
+We have:

 ```go
 func (*TransferResult) GetTypeID() uint8 {